-1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Box has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg.
+- 1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Athena has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg. - 2.
+Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent and U.S. Patent Nos.
+7,181,017 ("the '017 patent"); 7,869,591 ("the '591 patent"); 8,904,181 ("the '181 patent), and 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
+The STPC patents have been cited in over 1,015 United States patents and patent applications as prior art before the United States Patent and

-2. Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent; '181 patent; and U.S. Patent Nos.
-7,181,017; 7,869,591; and 8,566,247 (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
-The STPC patents have been cited in over 550 United States patents and patent applications as prior art before the United States Patent and Trademark Office.
+Trademark Office.
 The STPC patents disclose systems and methods for secure communications over a computer network where a third party (intermediary) performs a requisite function with respect to the transaction without requiring the intermediary to be trusted with respect to the private information or cryptographic keys for communicated information.
 The inventions taught in the STPC patents employ secure cryptographic schemes, which drastically reduce the risk of unauthorized disclosure of encrypted data.

-3. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patents Box is accused of infringing.
+3. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patent Athena infringes.

-4. Nearly 15 years after Dr. Nagel and his co-inventors conceived of the inventions disclosed in the STPC patents, Aaron Levie, chief executive officer and co-founder of Box, described systems such as Dr. Nagel, Mr. Felsher, and Mr. Hoffberg's secure third party communications system as "important" and Box is a "big believer[] in as much encryption as possible."
+4. Over a decade after Dr. Nagel and his co-inventors conceived of the inventions disclosed in the STPC patents, Athena has described systems such as Dr. Nagel, Mr. Felsher, and Mr. Hoffberg's secure third party communications system as "very important."